-Nettle claims (1973) that it is difficult to identify tonic emphasis in Arabic music examples, or that such identification is "subjective"-but it is in fact easy and clear to experienced practitioners, and difficult only for those not immersed in the tradition as either listeners or practitioners.
-There is no great mystery in this (nor any pretense or haughtiness in claiming a privileged position based on experience)-the same could be said of identifying tonicization in Bach or in Jazz music-unfamiliar listeners would have difficulty identifying what is perfectly clear to practitioners.
+The passage starts in Jins Nahawand on G, dips below Nahawand within the scale of Rast on C in measures two and three (Nahawand as a secondary jins is more flexible with the notes underneath its tonic than are some other ajnas, and frequently conforms to the jins below it), returning to the G emphasis at the end of m.
+3. Measure 4 introduces the dramatic change we were looking for, but didn't find, in "Ya Shadi il-Alhan": a clear would have difficulty identifying what is perfectly clear to practitioners.
 I would only add to this that tonicizations are much clearer from the sound of the music itself than they are from transcriptions; I have demonstrated this tonicization in particular many times in classes, getting students to listen and then sing the phrases in question, and then asking them to identify the note they feel is tonicized.
 I performed all of the analyses shown in this paper by ear first, and transcribed later-in no case have I analyzed transcriptions, a very dangerous practice I wouldn't recommend to anyone (readers of the transcriptions present in this paper are advised to consult the audio recordings supplied).

-The passage starts in Jins Nahawand on G, dips below Nahawand within the scale of Rast on C in measures two and three (Nahawand as a secondary jins is more flexible with the notes underneath its tonic than are some other ajnas, and frequently conforms to the jins below it), returning to the G emphasis at the end of Bar 3.
-Bar 4 introduces the dramatic change we were looking for, but didn't find, in "Ya Shadi il-Alhan": a clear tonicization of Jins Rast on G, complete with E-natural and F-half-sharp to solidify it.
-The C at the peak of the melody in bar 5 doesn't feel like a tonic, but rather like the fourth scale degree above the tonic of G. This Rast passage continues through Bar 9, at the end of which the B-flat lazima re-introduces Jins Nahawand on G, which continues through Bar 11.
-The brief reference to Jins Hijaz on G in Bar 12 neutralizes what has come before, and Bars 13 and 14 clearly tonicize the octave C-with the same mystery Jins from "Ya Shadi il-Alhan" (shown here to be different than the Rast on G from Bars 4-9)-followed by a descent (via a brief reference to the A-flat of Hijaz on G) to the root Jins Rast on C by the end of the passage.
+tonicization of Jins Rast on G, complete with E-natural and F-half-sharp to solidify it.
+The C at the peak of the melody in m.
+5 doesn't feel like a tonic, but rather like the fourth scale degree above the tonic of G. This Rast passage continues through m.
+9, at the end of which the B-flat lazima reintroduces Jins Nahawand on G, which continues through m.
+11. The brief reference to Jins Hijaz on G in m.
+12 neutralizes what has come before, and mm.
+13 and 14 clearly tonicize the octave C-with the same mystery jins from "Ya Shadi il-Alhan" (shown here to be different than the Rast on G from mm.
+4-9)-followed by a descent (via a brief reference to the A-flat of Hijaz on G) to the root Jins Rast on C by the end of the passage.

-The contrast between these two passages couldn't be clearer to my ear: and it should be apparent that if a composer or musician really wished to tonicize Jins Rast on the 5th above the root of Maqam Rast, he or she would do so using the characteristic "jins baggage" underneath the tonic I referred to above.
+The contrast between these two passages couldn't be clearer to my ear, and it should be apparent that if a composer or musician really wished to tonicize Jins Rast on the 5th above the root of Maqam Rast, he or she would do so using the characteristic "jins baggage" underneath the tonic I referred to above.
 This type of tonicization is in fact extremely rare in the repertory in Maqam Rast-I have encountered only one other piece using it (also composed by Abdel-Wahhab)-though, as we saw above, it is a fundamental tonicization within Maqam Bayati.
-Much more common in Rast is the tonicization found in "Ya Shadi il-Alhan," which for lack of any other name I have decided to call: "Jins Secondary Rast G/C" to distinguish it from "true" Rast on G that actually tonicizes G.
+Much more common in Rast is the tonicization found in "Ya Shadi il-Alhan," which for lack of any other name I have decided to call "Jins Secondary Rast G/C" to distinguish it from "true" Rast on G that actually tonicizes G.

-One might reasonably ask, based on the arguments I have made regarding expanding the range of a jins: why give this a jins name at all?-isn't it the same as the "notes underneath the tonic" described above, and hence simply a part of the ordinary Jins Rast on the octave tonic?
-The difference is that in the passage in "Ya Shadi il-Alhan" (and in other similar passages we will see below, as well as in bars 13 and 14 of the
+One might reasonably ask, based on the arguments I have made regarding expanding the range of a jins, why give this a jins name at all?
+Isn't it the same as the "notes underneath the tonic"